lamsremi/binary_classification/README.md

 ## Installation

-To use the diffrent implementations, you can directly clone the repository :
+To use the different implementations, you can directly clone the repository :

 ```
 $ git clone https://github.com/lamsremi/pyLogisticRegression.git